 Stock markets have now enjoyed nearly a decade of

 uninterrupted growth since the 2008 credit crisis.
 Recently the Dow Jones has received further boosts from the Trump administration.
-It’s obviously tempting to leave as much money in stocks while they’re doing well as possible.
+It’s tempting to leave as much money in stocks while they’re doing well as possible.
 Especially while precious metals are taking a breather.
-However, every market analyst will agree that a simply glance at historical performance will tell us that equity market bull runs cannot and do not continue for ever.
+However, every market analyst will agree that a simple glance at historical performance will tell us that equity market bull runs cannot and do not continue forever.
 More pertinently, the most severe market crashes come after the longest a strongest bull runs, which inevitably fuel an inflating bubble.
-This is similar the fact that San Francisco sits plumb on the San Andreas fault line.
+This is similar to the fact that San Francisco sits plumb on the San Andreas fault line.
 A glance at historical earthquakes will tell us that with the constant movement of the earth’s crust, further events are not only likely but guaranteed.
-It’s a case of when, not if there will be another huge earthquake.
+It’s a case of when not if there will be another huge earthquake.
 Not only that, but when San Francisco is overdue a quake, just like the stock markets are now overdue a correction, then the expected magnitude of that impact is far greater.

 The best policy is not to try and predict the future, as that’s just witchcraft!
 Instead, we should learn from the past and understand that just like the earth, the markets are constantly moving and predicting the moment of a big eruption is impossible.
 We’d suggest leaving money in stocks (even after they do fall dramatically as you won’t want to miss out on the recovery, however long that takes).
 However, we’d also insist on owning some physical gold and silver too.
 The most prudent strategy with timing when to buy precious metals is simply to buy now and wait.
 As long as you allocate a healthy percentage of your assets into the likes of gold, then you’ll be protected when the markets do crash.
 My little saying is that I’d rather own gold 6 months, or even 2 years before the market crash, than a day after.
-Because, then it would be too late.
+Because then it would be too late.

 It’s not only the stock market which is vulnerable.
 There’s plenty of other elements in the mix which are either brushed under the carpet by authorities or simply under-estimated.

-After an extended period of record low interest rates
+After an extended period of record low-interest rates

 in most of the globe’s major economies, we’re now starting to emerge into a new phase.
 Base rates have already risen in the UK and are predicted to continue rising in 2018 from May onwards.
 Rates in the US have also been rising, at a slightly faster rate.
 Rhetoric from central banks is that increases will be modest.
-However the huge danger is the impact even small increases could have on the average man in the street.
-In a period of incredibly low or even negative wage growth, one of the few areas that has papered over the cracks has been property.
+However, the huge danger is the impact even small increases could have on the average man in the street.
+In a period of incredibly low or even negative wage growth, one of the few areas that have papered over the cracks has been property.
 With house prices seemingly on an unstoppable journey to the stars, the property-obsessed UK public felt comfort knowing their prize asset was at least rising in value.
 With interest rates near to zero, borrowing has been super cheap.
 So most of us have re-mortgaged, unlocking vast fortunes to fuel either extravagant lifestyles, or at least pay for the bills during lean periods.
 This increased leverage now leaves us vulnerable to the very interest rate rises we’re seeing now.
 When the starting point is as low as its been (0.25%), it only takes modest base rate increases to have a huge impact on our monthly mortgage cost, especially when cushy fixed intro rate mortgages periods come to an end.
 Check out our investigation into the relationship between interest rates and the price of gold and silver.

-Not only are our monthly mortgage costs increasing, but the value of our property has stopped rising, and actually started to fall.
+Not only are our monthly mortgage costs increasing, but the value of our property has stopped rising, and started to fall.
 This is a consequence not only of the international market struggling, with wealthy Chinese and Russians previously fuelling UK price growth, but also over the swingeing tax increases brought in by the current Government which has increased stamp duty so dramatically.
 We expect that firstly, more house owners will fail to pay their mortgages as interest rates rise, leading to more downward pressure on house values.
 For those who do manage to survive as costs increase, they will have less disposable income (with wage predictions stagnant), which will impact the high street and service sector, further crimping stock markets.
 Higher interest rates also mean higher new borrowing costs, which deters investment in corporate growth.
 All this will put even more pressure on the already unaffordable rental market.
 It’s common to compare gold investment versus property, but both should play crucial roles in a balanced portfolio.

 With the pressures of interest rate and mortgage rises, the public’s other debts will also come under pressure.
 Two particular concerns are the car market and credit card sectors.
 Both industries are enjoying record high borrowing.
 However, as lenders feel the squeeze from higher rates and more defaults, we’re likely to see stricter borrowing requirements and higher rate deals.
 A record number of UK borrowers are currently on zero per cent credit card deals which are likely to begin to reduce in availability.
 People will then struggle to refinance their debt at anywhere near the levels they’ve been used to.
 In the automotive industry, a growing trend has been for leasing cars.
 Whether on outright monthly lease deals or borrowing with a balloon payment at the end, many drivers will struggle to continue financing their car.
-Certainly the hunger for new cars every 2 to 3 years will likely diminish.
+Certainly, the hunger for new cars every 2 to 3 years will likely diminish.

 Early 2018 has brought with it fresh casualties of the ever-growing high street demise.
 Toys R Us and Maplin have both gone into administration, while seemingly popular food chains, Prezzo and Jamie’s Diners are closing a large number of restaurants.
 Perhaps this doesn’t come as a surprise.
 You could argue that Maplin has always been incongruous and never really had mass appeal.
-While kids love the experience of Toys R Us, adults who actually buy the games are now far more likely to order from Amazon and benefit from lower prices and next day delivery.
+While kids love the experience of Toys R Us, adults who buy the games are now far more likely to order from Amazon and benefit from lower prices and next day delivery.
 Either way, this trend of weeding out the weak, however large the company, is likely to continue as the public turn their back on the high street and embrace online shopping.
-The consequence which is frightening is the sheer loss of long term jobs.
+The frightening consequence is the sheer loss of long term jobs.
 Automation is filling the role of so many which will have a long term negative impact on an already growing population.
 Read our blog on the future of gold in a cashless society.

 There isn’t enough time to cover every simmering possible global issue which could push gold and silver prices skywards.
-But certainly a handful of other significant issues would be the ongoing threat to the UK from Brexit.
-Whether this has a direct impact on our economy, a slower longer term influence or is simply negative to Sterling, this is one which will stay on the radar for a while to come.
+But certainly, a handful of other significant issues would be the ongoing threat to the UK from Brexit.
+Whether this has a direct impact on our economy, a slower longer-term influence or is simply negative to Sterling, this is one which will stay on the radar for a while to come.